-Investing technology has grown leaps and bounds in recent years, and a robo-advisor can be your best friend.
+Investing in technology has grown leaps and bounds in recent years, and a Robo-advisor can be your best friend.

-One of my favorite robo-advisors is Betterment.
+One of my favorite Robo-advisors is Betterment.
 Setting up your account is a breeze.
-You can make a one-time contribution or set up automatic recurring deposits to build your investment account over time.

 Setting aside $5 here and $10 there can really add up.
 While your grandparents may have kept small amounts of savings like this in a cookie jar, there’s a better way to do it.
 After all, why let your money sit around the house when it could be earning you money?